 The Android 5.1 update for the 2014 Moto X is just starting to roll out to the Pure Edition device, and it adds all the things you're now familiar with from other devices.
 One new feature exclusive to the Moto X is a handy addition to Moto Actions.
 You can now turn the flashlight on and off with a "chop twice" gesture.

 When you find yourself needing to use your phone as a flashlight, you usually need it quickly.
 Those who do not have one of the few devices/ROMs that have support for quick access to the built-in LED for use as a light end up fumbling through their app drawer looking for the appropriate app to do so.
 Power Button Flashlight/Torch is an app that lets you use your power button as a trigger for this purpose, even when your screen is off.
+And yes, this is achievable without rooting your device.
 Read More

 This contest is now over.
 We have selected the winners - see if you are one of them towards the bottom of the page.